The Golden Ratio

 Layout design

 This determines an interface’s overall structure and organization.
-The golden ratio helps make better compositions overall and interfaces that are pleasant, calming, and easy to navigate.
+The golden ratio helps make better compositions overall and interfaces that are pleasant, calming and easy for users to navigate.

 One common approach is to divide the layout into sections using the ratio.
 For example, a designer can divide a web page layout into a main content area and a sidebar.
 The main content area will be 1.618 times larger than the sidebar.
 This proportion creates a visually pleasing and balanced layout that guides users' attention to the most important content.